adam-p/markdown-here/README.md

 ## Compatibility

 Short answer: Gmail and Thunderbird are great.
+More info about some clients can be found [in the wiki](https://github.com/adam-p/markdown-here/wiki/Compatibility).

 <table>
   <tr>